CiiDub/new_file_finder_style/README.md

 __It follows Finder rules.__

 The default name of the file is “untitled”.

-__⌘ ⌥ N__ can not take a parameter so the file will be created, with it’s with name selected.
+__⌘ ⌥ N__ can not take a parameter so the file will be created, with it’s name “untitled” selected.
 Just start typing to change it.

 __New File__ & __nf__ can take a name as an optional parameter.
-So `nf magnum opus.txt` will create a file name “magnum opus.txt” with the name selected minus the extension.
+So `nf magnum opus.txt` will create a file name “magnum opus.txt” with the name selected.

 If you make a file with a name that is already in use in that folder the name will be appended with “ 2”, then “ 3” and so on.